Compensation scheme for research institutes' participation in Horizon Europe (Retur-EU)

 Retur-EU is not triggered for projects funded by co-funded partnerships or by costs related to membership of European Partnerships.
 Grants that cover the institute's real, actual costs do not trigger Retur-EU either.

-Collaboration with the business community and the public sector, as well as project coordination, provides extra benefits
+Collaboration with the industries and the public sector provides extra payoff, as does project coordination

 The Retur-EU also includes funds to stimulate institutes to cooperate with Norwegian business and industry and the public sector and to coordinate EU projects.
 The annual framework amounts to 8% of the Retur-EU amount triggered by new projects in a given year (cf. the section above), divided by 4, 2 and 2 percentage points respectively between cooperation with Norwegian business and industry, cooperation with the public sector and coordinator responsibility.